 *If a plot will incur costs in excess of £50 you will be charged for these additional costs.

 You can inform us via a paper form available from our reception or by using our online plot termination form.

 If you have a complaint to make about the condition of a plot or the behaviour of one of the tenants please contact us immediately on 01903 732063.

 We aim to keep all allotment sites safe and secure.

 It is the Town Council’s policy to report all crimes and incidents of vandalism and anti-social behaviour.
 Should you witness any incidents please report them in the first instance to the Police on 101 (999 if an emergency) who will issue a Crime Number.
 The Town Council should be made aware of any reports to the Police and the crime number as soon as possible.

 Allotments Working Group

-The Allotments Working Group, comprising of Councillors and representatives of the Littlehampton Allotment and Leisure Gardens Association, (LALGA), meet three times a year to discuss ideas for improving the sites.
+The Allotments Working Group, comprising of Councillors and representatives of the Littlehampton Allotment and Leisure Gardens Association, (LALGA), meet three times a year to discuss ideas for improving the sites, you can find more information on the Allotments Working Group page.
 Their comments and suggestions are then taken to the Community Resources Committee for approval.